 Love baking?
 Me too!
 Here are some of my favorite fall recipes that are simple and delicious:

 Tried this recipe?
 Be sure to comment below and let me know what you think.
-Enjoy!
+And, be sure to follow me on Facebook for more incredible cake recipes!

 Apple Spice Cake with Cinnamon Buttercream Frosting